What’s a Rich Text element?

 First Ever National Accessible Air Travel Day Launches on August 20, 2022

-National Accessible Air Travel Day focuses on the need for accessible air travel for people with disabilities
+FRISCO, TX -- National Accessible Air Travel Day focuses on the need for accessible air travel for people with disabilities

 FRISCO, Texas – August 19, 2022.
 All Wheels Up (AWU), the only not-for-profit organization in the world funding and conducting research for a wheelchair spot on airplanes, announced the launch of the first ever National Accessible Air Travel Day.
 The day is dedicated to raise awareness about the need for accessible air travel for people with disabilities.